[*AIUAR]

 | Substrate | Form |

-| Filesystem | folders and files |
+| Filesystem | folders and files on disk |

 | JSON | a single portable file |